-- A. If (A-E) above are ALL NEGATIVE, cervical stabilization is not required. - B. If required, cervical stabilization is the placement of an approved, properlysized cervical collar before the patient is moved. - C. Backboards are only indicated for extrication and patient movement.
-Patients are not to be transported on backboards (unless movement off the backboard would delay immediate transport of patients with life-threatening injuries or acute spinal injuries). - D. Tape, head straps, wedges, and head and/or neck support devices are not recommended. - E. Patients found in motor vehicles should be asked if they are able to exit the motor vehicle on their own.
+- A. If (A-E) above are ALL NEGATIVE, cervical stabilization is not required. - B. If required, cervical stabilization is the placement of an approved, properlysized cervical collar before the patient is moved. - C. Tape, head straps, wedges, and head and/or neck support devices are not recommended. - D. Patients found in motor vehicles should be asked if they are able to exit the motor vehicle on their own.
 If so, they should be assisted to a soft stretcher and secured for transport.
-Patients unable to exit the vehicle on their own accord should be removed by the appropriate extrication method. - F. Once on the stretcher, the patient may be moved to a semi-Fowler's or high-Fowler's position for comfort. - G. If a backboard is used for extrication or movement, the patient should be immediately moved to a soft mattress, if possible. - H. In special situations, alternate stabilization devices (e.g. vacuum mattress, KED, etc. may be used as indicated). - I. Pediatric patients may be stabilized in an approved car seat or with a commercial pediatric stabilization device.
+Patients unable to exit the vehicle on their own accord should be removed by the appropriate extrication method. - E. Once on the stretcher, the patient may be moved to a semi-Fowler's or high-Fowler's position for comfort. - F. If a backboard is used for extrication or movement, the patient should be immediately moved to a soft mattress, if possible. - G. In special situations, alternate stabilization devices (e.g. vacuum mattress, KED, etc. may be used as indicated). - H. Pediatric patients may be stabilized in an approved car seat or with a commercial pediatric stabilization device.